DepartmentOfStatisticsPUE/rid-gig-economy/README.md

-# The gig economy in Poland -- evidence based on the mobile big data
+# The gig economy in Poland: evidence based on the mobile big data

 ## Basic info

-Data and codes for the paper "The gig economy in Poland -- evidence based on the mobile big data" by:
+Data and codes for the paper "The gig economy in Poland: evidence based on the mobile big data" by:

 + Beręsewicz Maciej -- Poznań University of Economics and Business, Poland; Statistical Office in Poznań, Poland
 + Nikulin Dagmara -- Gdańsk University of Technology, Poland